Sake44/ObsidianBackup/OneNote/Notes/AWS/S3 (Object Storage).md

 Object storage is built for the cloud and delivers virtually unlimited scalability, high durability, and cost effectiveness.

 **Amazon S3**
-Unlike Amazon EBS, Amazon Simple Storage Service (Amazon S3) is a standalone storage solution that isn’t tied to compute.
-With Amazon S3, you can retrieve your data from anywhere on the web.
-If you have used an online storage service to back up the data from your local machine, you most likely have used a service similar to Amazon S3.
-The big difference between those online storage services and Amazon S3 is the storage type.

-Amazon S3 is an object storage service.
-Object storage stores data in a flat structure.
-An object is a file combined with metadata.
-You can store as many of these objects as you want.
-All the characteristics of object storage are also characteristics of Amazon S3.

-In Amazon S3, you store your objects in containers called buckets.
-You can’t upload an object, not even a single photo, to Amazon S3 without creating a bucket first.
  When you store an object in a bucket, the combination of a bucket name, key, and version ID uniquely identifies the object.

 **Object key names**
 The object key (key name) uniquely identifies the object in an Amazon S3 bucket.
 When you create an object, you specify the key name.
 As described earlier, the Amazon S3 model is a flat structure, meaning there is no hierarchy of subbuckets or subfolders.
 However, the Amazon S3 console does support the concept of folders.
 By using key name prefixes and delimiters, you can imply a logical hierarchy.